Handling highly correlated genes in prediction analysis of genomic studies: Discussion and Conclusion

 \section{Discussion and Conclusion}

-The prediction analysis discussed in this paper should not be confused with another common analysis scRNA-seq data, the Differential Expression (DE) analysis.
-Even though both involve discovering genes, they have very different objectives.
-The objective of DE analysis is to identify genes significantly differentially expressed between two cell phenotypes or conditions.
-DE analyses test genes one-by-one and then focus on the resulting p-values.
-Prediction analysis discovers a parsimonious list of genes that `work together' to predict the cell phenotypes, and it focuses on prediction performance (but not p-values) of the selected gene lists.
-The strong correlations between genes are helpful information in DE and association studies since they enable individual tests of single genomic markers to borrow information from each other \cite{Xu:2019gi}.
-However, in prediction analysis, the strong correlation between predictors can make prediction performance and feature selection unstable.
-Hence, it needs to be appropriately addressed in modelling.
-In both types of analyses, properly incorporating the strong correlations among genes is critical for improving the model performance.
+The prediction analysis discussed in this work should not be confused with the other common type of analysis, Differential Expression (DE) analysis.
+Even though both of them involve discovering genes, the two kinds have very different objectives.
+The objective of DE is to identify genes significantly differentially expressed between two conditions, such as two cell phenotypes, in scRNA-seq analysis.
+DE analysis tests genes one by one, and its conclusions are based on the resulting p-values.
+Prediction analysis discovers a parsimonious list of genes that `work together' to predict the cell phenotypes.
+Its focus is on the model's prediction performance (but not p-values) built based on the selected gene lists.
+The strong correlations between genes are helpful in DE analyses since they enable individual tests of a single genomic marker to borrow information from each other \cite{Xu:2019gi}.
+However, in prediction analysis, strong correlations between predictors (if not properly addressed) can introduce inconsistent results in prediction and feature selection.
+Therefore, properly incorporating the strong correlations among genes is critical for improving the model performance in prediction.